About Wesley Dust Disease Research Centre

 Coal Mine Dust Lung Disease (CMDLD) encompasses a spectrum of lung diseases caused by prolonged exposure to respirable coal mine dust and its particulates.
 CMDLD are under reported and one of its’ forms believed to be eradicated in Queensland for about 30 years until re-identification in 2015.

-identify and review the positive cases of CMDLD since its recent re-identification to gain a better understanding of the scope of this condition as well as identifying associated occupational and lifestyle factors.
+Our research goal is to identify and review the positive cases of CMDLD since its recent re-identification to gain a better understanding of the scope of this condition as well as identifying associated occupational and lifestyle factors.
 Following this initial review, we will develop tools for medical professionals to improve the screening process and health outcomes for the mine workers.

 The Wesley Dust Disease Research team includes experts in Radiology, Respiratory and Occupational medicine.